rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Core technologies — Ember.js, Cytoscape, Node.js, Express.js, Python, AWS, Docker Microservices_

 - Worked on Causeworks, a research app for understanding scenarios through graph analysis.
-- Integrated analysis modules from several third parties, including Virginia Tech researchers
+- Integrated external analysis modules, such as a Python module from Virginia Tech researchers
 - Reworked the front-end to align the UI to our design system, and render data more effectively.

 ### UI Web Developer — _Intelex Technologies_